 Getting the most value out of your home can be as easy as changing out your air filters.
 Homeowners that ignore the filters in their heating and air conditioning systems risk higher energy costs, damaging expensive equipment, and diminishing indoor air quality and personal health.
 See below to find out what can happen if you don’t change your air filters.

-There are many particles floating in the air around us at the microscopic level: flakes of skin, pet dander and the fumes and residue from cooking, to name just a few.
+There are many particles floating in the air around us at the microscopic level: flakes of skin, pet dander, and the fumes and residue from cooking, to name just a few.
 And with the holidays around the corner, these particles increase with more activity and more time spent in your home.

-Changing your air filters is one the most important and overlooked basic home maintenance tasks.
+Changing your air filters is one of the most important and overlooked basic home maintenance tasks.
 If you want to keep the air in your home clean and avoid unnecessary repairs, consider replacing your air filters every 30 to 90 days.

 In our experience when talking to customers, contractors, and other industry experts, here are the five harmful effects of not changing your air filters regularly:

 1. You Spend Money on Energy Costs Without Seeing the Benefits